All Episodes

 You know, and they don't realize they're going for a reason.

-I agree with you totally, Harry.
+I agree with you totally, Harriet.

 We are in total agreement on this.

-It's just that you don't know it or are not aware of it.
+It's just that you don't know it or are not aware of it, which symbolizes countless years of problems that I have had.

 Moving right along in the fastest three hours in media.

-Well, whites are now in the minority in nearly one in ten U.S. counties, and that increased diversity fueled by immigration and higher birth rates among blacks and Hispanics is straining race relations and sparking a backlash against immigrants in many communities.
+Well, whites are now in the minority in nearly one in ten U.S. counties, and that increased diversity, fueled by immigration and higher birth rates among blacks and Hispanics, is straining race relations and sparking a backlash against immigrants in many communities.

-Non Hispanic whites were a minority in 262 counties in 2000, up from 183 in 1990.
+This, according to figures from the Census Bureau, that they released today, non-Hispanic whites were a minority in 262 counties in 2000, up from 183 in 1990.

 The biggest changes were in Orleans Parish, Louisiana, home to New Orleans.

-The share of non Hispanic whites in Orleans Parish grew from 27% in 2005 to 34% in 2006, while the share of blacks dropped from about 68% to 59%.
+The share of non-Hispanic whites in Orleans Parish grew from 27% in 2005 to 34% in 2006, while the share of blacks dropped from about 68% to 59%.

 I thought more of them left than that.